lambdaisland/data-printers/README.md

 read handler, so make sure your data readers are defined as described above, as macros in disguise.

+### Puget

+Puget does not have a mechanism for globally registering new printers, it expects you to pass in any additional handlers at the call site.
+This is not always feasible or convenient, so we work around this by altering Puget's map of default handlers with an `alter-var-root`.
+This generally works but can be fragile, YMMV.

+`deep-diff` (v1, clj-only) sits on top of Puget, but introduces its own mechanism for registering global handlers, so `lambdaisland.data-printers.deep-diff/register-deep-diff` leverages that.
+But since this uses Puget under the hood, if you are already using `lambdaisland.data-printers.puget` then this isn't strictly necessary, deep-diff should pick up your Puget handlers.

+`deep-diff2` (cljc version) uses a forked version of Puget, which required API alterations to make it ClojureScript compatible, which is why we need to rely on a fork rather than getting these changes upstream.
+Since these are different namespaces from the original Puget deep-diff2 will not pick up your Puget handlers, so you still need `lambdaisland.data-printers.deep-diff2`.

+Finally you can instruct CIDER to use Puget for pretty printing (e.g. when invoking `cider-pprint-eval-last-sexp`), by setting `cider-print-fn` to `puget`.
+In this case CIDER uses its own version of Puget, inlined via MrAnderson.
+This means another copy of the Puget namespace, which will look something like `cider.nrepl.inlined-deps.puget.v1v3v1.puget.printer`.
+The `lambdaisland.data-printers.cider-puget` allows you to register handlers with this version of Puget, it will find this namespace by scanning the classpath, which is why you need to add `clojure.java.classpath` as a dependency for this to work.

+### BYO (Bring-Your-Own) Dependencies

+data-readers does not declare any dependencies explicitly, since it assumes that you already have project-level dependency declarations for any printers that you want to register handlers for, and so as not to impose extra dependencies on people that don't need it.

+Some of the dependencies you might want to include:

+- org.clojure/clojure
+- lambdaisland/deep-diff2
+- lambdaisland/deep-diff
+- com.cognitect/transit-clj
+- com.cognitect/transit-cljs
+- mvxcvi/puget
+- org.clojure/java.classpath

 <!-- contributing -->
 ## Contributing